 - Evaluating Your Options

-What Make an Investment Portfolio Diversified?
+What Makes an Investment Portfolio Diversified?

 Diversification is used to reduce the risk of loss, which ultimately can improve the stability and return potential of an investment portfolio.
 When risk is reduced properly though diversification, its volatility is reduced.
 With lower volatility, an investment portfolio is more stable, and its return earning potential more predictable.
 Rather than being forced to ride the waves of market cycles, investors are able to enjoy the peace of mind that comes with having their investments live on quieter waters.